A congestion levy applies to off-street private and public car parking spaces in inner Melbourne.

 Where are the levy areas?

-The congestion levy areas of category 1 (red) and category 2 (blue) are mapped and a description of the areas is also available.
-The levy amounts for the two areas differ.
+There are two levy areas attracting different levy amounts.
+Category 1 (red) and category 2 (blue) are mapped and described here.
 The category 2 levy area became effective from 1 January 2015.

 What is a parking space?